Auxdibot/auxdibot-docs/docs/legal/privacy-policy.md

 ### 5. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at steven.primeaux@auxdible.me.
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at support@auxdibot.xyz.

 By using Auxdibot, you agree to the collection and use of information in accordance with this Privacy Policy.